msherry/fxrd-mode/README.md

 field widths.
 These files are commonly used in the financial industry, such as in ACH transactions.
 This package provides:

-- `nacha-mode`: a mode for editing NACHA files
+- `nacha-mode`: a mode for editing NACHA (ACH transaction) files
+- `rm37-mode`: a mode for editing RM37 (Mastercard rebate transaction) files
-- `tso6-mode`: a mode for editing TSO6 files
+- `tso6-mode`: a mode for editing TSO6 (Mastercard rebate confirmation) files

 ## Usage
 In each of these modes, the following commands are available: